DuchelleB/DATA205-Capstone-Project/README.md

 * United States Employment Cost Index (ECI): Provides a national perspective on compensation trends https://www.bls.gov/eci/home.htm

-The repository is organized into logical sections for clarity and ease of use, namely README.md file, the datasets links, the jupyter notebook that contains my project code, the final report, and final presentation of my project.
+The repository is thoughtfully organized into distinct sections to ensure clarity, accessibility, and ease of use.
+It includes a README.md file that provides a detailed overview of the project, outlining its objectives and methodology.
+Links to the data sources are provided to enable transparency and reproducibility, including Montgomery County salary datasets and inflation metrics.
+The project code, housed in a well-structured Jupyter Notebook, covers all stages of the analysis, from data cleaning and exploratory data analysis (EDA) to statistical modeling and visualization, with clear comments for guidance.
+A final report offers an in-depth explanation of the analysis process, highlighting key findings and insights supported by visualizations and interpretations.
+Lastly, the final presentation consists of a polished slide deck that distills the most significant insights from the analysis for an engaging and impactful presentation.
+This structure ensures that the repository is user-friendly, insightful, and easily adaptable for others seeking to understand or extend the work.